Gaurav3009/Contact-Management-System/README.md

    ```

 5. **Access the application**:
-   Open your web browser and go to [http://localhost:8080](http://localhost:8080) to use the contact management application.
+  - Open your web browser and go to [http://localhost:8080](http://localhost:8282) to use the contact management application.
+  - Change the Database setting as per your system and the database settings in the applicaiton.properties file.

 6. **Login to the application**:
-   Use the default login credentials:
-   - Username: admin
-   - Password: password
+   -Create the user first:

 ## Technologies Used
 - Spring Boot
 - Thymeleaf
 - Spring Security
+- MySQL

 Feel free to explore and customize the application as needed.
 If you encounter any issues, refer to the project's documentation or reach out to the project maintainers for assistance.